patricklafrance/wmfnext-shell/README.md

     <img alt="Target application" src="./app-light.drawio.svg#gh-light-mode-only" />
 </p>

-> **Warning**
->
-> Some parts of the application has been intentionally omitted from the code samples to put emphasis on the more important ones.

 ### Setup an host application

 👉 The first thing to do is to create an host application.
 According to [Webpack Module Federation](https://webpack.js.org/concepts/module-federation/) best practices we'll create 3 files: